 If you’ve ever had to deal with an invasion of ants, you may know the meaning of exasperation.
-While the kids think ants are so cute the way they march in formation, stop to help one another and work hard to prepare for their own particular set of life challenges ahead, it’s better to study these amazing creatures than to wake up to find a million or so feasting on that last piece of pie someone left out on the counter last night.
+While the kids think ants are so cute the way they march in formation, stop to help one another, and work hard to prepare for their own life challenges ahead, it’s better to study these amazing creatures than to wake up to find a million or so feasting on that last piece of pie someone left out on the counter last night.
 While commercial ant sprays work well, most brands are expensive if not toxic.

-While there are dozens of homemade remedies for dealing with ants—from poisoning them with boric acid, borax, or ammonia—the ingredients can create toxic situations for crawling babies, pets and that salad you’re about to make on the counter where you just attempted to deal with an ant attack.
+Of course there are dozens of homemade remedies for dealing with ants—from poisoning them with boric acid, borax, or ammonia, but even those ingredients can create toxic situations for crawling babies, pets, and that salad you’re about to make on the counter where you just dealt with an ant attack.

 Other methods, like one that promises to blow up their digestive systems with cornmeal—while perhaps better to use than harsh chemicals—can create a new challenge when the solution turns out to be messier than the problem.

 All natural option

 Today, I want to tell you about an effective recipe for an all-natural DIY ant spray made from ingredients that are toxic to ants but perfectly safe for pets* and people.

 This recipe is safe, quick, natural (did I say that already?) and highly effective.
 And so handy.
 Just grab and go whenever you see a problem.
 You are going to love it.

 Compared to the cost of an annual visit from an exterminator (around $200 depending on where you live and the severity of the problem), gathering the supplies to make this ant spray (initially about $20 depending on your source and what you have already) becomes a true bargain.